Paw Note

 Although the adoption fee may sound high, once you consider the costs mentioned below, you will realize that not only is the adoption fee very low, you have already saved yourself a considerable amount of money - think of the cost of vaccinations, microchip and sterilization if you had to do it, and that would be at standard vet charges!

-Having worked in shelters extensively over the last several years, we have been astonished to realize just how much time, effort and money it takes to keep a shelter open - these people really deserve medals and as much help and support as we can give them.
+Having worked in shelters extensively over many years, we have been astonished to realize just how much time, effort and money it takes to keep a shelter open - these people really deserve medals and as much help and support as we can give them.

-As in the paragraph above, at this time, to the best of our knowledge, all private shelters are reliant on sponsors and the good hearted people who will give them items to sell in their Charity Shops to raise funds, schemes such as Woolworths have etc, and the wonderful, caring people who will give a bag of food, or whatever they can afford, even if only R10 - Bless you All!!!!
+As in the paragraph above, at this time, to the best of our knowledge, all private shelters are reliant on sponsors and the good hearted people who will give them items to sell in their Charity Shops to raise funds as well as schemes such as Woolworths have etc, whereby a portion of profits is donated to various charities.
+There are also the wonderful suppliers of food, vet items, where they supply shelters with food, and offer schemes that if you buy from them, then for every so many bags, oa bag of food is dontated to the shelter for free.
+Lastly, the wonderful, caring people like you, who will give a bag of food, or whatever they can afford, even if only R10 - Bless you All!!!!

 Additionally, do bear in mind that shelters can cater to a maximum amount of dogs and simply cannot take in more when the maximum number has been reached - to do so would strain them past their capabilities, and also affect the standard and quality of lives of the existing dogs in the shelter.
 We have all seen what can happen when a shelter does take in too many dogs, and it almost becomes a hoarding situation, where the dogs in the shelter are not receving the care they need, are often in sub standard conditions and many in bad health, and the NSPCA has to be called in - these are not 'bad' people, they just want to help all dogs, however, they have not learnt how to say NO, and realize that we can only do so much - we cannot save all the animals.